Milan Troonbeeckx: Early life

 He attended Heilig Hartcollege in Heist-op-den-Berg.

 Career

 After playing youth football for Westerlo and Lierse, he signed for Dessel Sport in 2018, before being promoted to their senior team a year later.
 After coming on as an 80th-minute substitute for Thomas Jutten against Rupel Boom on 23 November 2019 to make his senior debut, he scored Dessel's fourth goal of a 4–0 win in the 84th-minute after tapping in a Mike Smet cross.
 He scored once in six league games for Dessel in the 2019–20 season.

 In July 2020, he signed for Lommel of the Belgian First Division B on a three-year contract.

 On 24 August 2022, Troonbeeckx was loaned to Thes Sport for the 2022–23 season.

+In July 2023, Troonbeeckx joined FC Wezel Sport on a season-long loan deal.